logicalhacking/Isabelle_DOF/document-generator/README.md

 The ``DOF_mkroot`` command takes the same parameter as the standard ``mkroot`` command of Isabelle.
 Thereafter, the normal Isabelle command for building documents can be used.

+## License

+This project is licensed under a 2-clause BSD license.

+SPDX-License-Identifier: BSD-2-Clause